gkorpal/ComputerNetworks/README.md

-Since I can't share the code from the assignments for the Computer Networks course I took during Fall 2021 (UArizona), I am sharing a description of their objectives.
+I can't share the code from the assignments for the Computer Networks course I took during Fall 2021 (UArizona) since they are the same every year.
+Therefore, I have shared a description of what we did for the projects.
 We built a software router that ran over the network topology provided by the [Virtual Network Lab](https://github.com/gkorpal/VNL) hosted on a Ubuntu 14.04 server.

 **Topics covered by Prof. Beichuan Zhang**